Algovate/Quanta/docs/exchanges.md

 ### Position Sizing

-- Maximum position size: 20% of available capital per trade
+- Maximum position size: 30% of available trading capital per trade
-- Risk-based sizing: Based on stop-loss percentage
+- Risk-based sizing: Based on stop-loss percentage and account equity
+- Minimum position: 1% of equity or $200 (whichever is greater)
-- Leverage: Configurable (default: 1x for simulation)
+- Leverage: Configurable (default: 1x for spot, 5-40x for derivatives)

 ### Risk Management